 The first step is to register your child/children for Faith Formation classes.
 Sessions begin in mid-September.

 Children, 3rd grade and up, and youth who have been baptized Catholic but have not yet received their First Communion are also invited to prepare for this sacrament.
 Preparation is tailored to the unique needs of each young person and their family.
-The first step is to contact John Graveline to schedule an appointment so we can get to know you and your unique needs.
+The first step is to contact Kristen Zacek to schedule an appointment so we can get to know you and your unique needs.

 It roots us more deeply in our identity as adopted sons and daughters of God;